riyaagaur/Bird-Species-Recognition/README.md

 # Bird-Species-Recognition

 ## Project Overview
 This project aims to classify bird species from images using deep learning techniques.
-We developed a convolutional neural network (CNN) model that accurately identifies bird species from a diverse dataset of bird images.
+I developed a convolutional neural network (CNN) model that accurately identifies bird species from a diverse dataset of bird images.

 ## Features
 - Bird species identification using CNN.